-In contrast to many institutions, remote sensing and GIS are not new areas of instruction at the University of Minnesota.
+Remote sensing and GIS are not new areas of instruction at the University of Minnesota.
 What began in 1949 as a single course in aerial photography interpretation for forestry students has evolved into a series of courses for a multi-disciplinary audience.
-Today, students from agriculture, ecology, forestry, landscape architecture, geography and other majors enroll in courses in remote sensing and GIS.
+Today, students from agriculture, ecology, forestry, landscape architecture, geography and many other majors enroll in courses in remote sensing and GIS.
 Courses taught by the Department of Forest Resources faculty and staff are listed below.
 Students are also encouraged to explore other geospatial courses (e.g. U-Spatial and NRSM ) at the University of Minnesota.

 Remote Sensing Courses